 - On 23 May 2017, the Armed Forces of the Philippines (AFP) conducted an armed offensive to capture Isnilon Hapilon, a leader of the Abu Sayyaff group, who was supposedly in Marawi to meet with the militant Maute group.
-Fighting erupted between state troops and the Maute. - At 10:00 PM on the same day, President Rodrigo R. Duterte declared Martial Law to be in effect over the entire Mindanao island including Tawitawi, Sulu, and Basilan. - Over the next few days, the Maute group retaliated by torching Dansalan College and St. Mary's Church, as well as attacking the Marawi Cathedral and taking the parish priest as hostage.
-Evacuation of the city started. - On 26 May, the AFP announced that foreign militants were among those found dead in the aftermath of gun battles.
-They concluded that these were those who heeded the call of the Islamic State (ISIS) to support the Maute group.
+Fighting erupted between state troops and the Maute. - At 10:00 PM on the same day, President Rodrigo R. Duterte declared Martial Law to be in effect over the entire Mindanao island including Tawitawi, Sulu, and Basilan. - Over the next few days, the Maute group retaliated by torching Dansalan College and St. Mary's Church and attacked the Marawi Cathedral.
+Evacuation of the city started. - On 26 May, the AFP announced that foreign militants were among those found dead in Marawi.
+They were supposed to have heeded the call of the Islamic State (ISIS) to support the Maute. - On 27 May, air strikes started towards what the military claimed as identified hideouts of the terrorists.
+By this time, nearly 90% of the residents have fled the city, mostly in nearby Iligan City.

-- On 27 May, air strikes started towards what the military claimed as identified hideouts of the terrorists.
-By this time, nearly 90% of the residents have fled the city, mostly in nearby Iligan City. - On 31 May, 11 soldiers were killed when they were hit by friendly fire during a military air strike.
-Seven more were injured. - On 1 June, members of the Senate called for a thorough investigation of the incident. - On 3 June, it was reported that the Moro National Liberation Front (MNLF) under Nur Misuari was willing to enlist 2,000 of its fighters to fight the Maute.
-But this didn't push through. - On 4 June, a ceasefire was brokered by Moro Islamic Liberation Front (MILF) to ensure evacuation of remaining civilians in the city.
-However, the AFP refused to honor the ceasefire terms and fighting resumed. - On June 6 and 9 respectively, the patriarch and matriarch of the Maute family were arrested separately by the AFP. - On 11 June, the AFP claimed to have killed 191 members of the Maute group. - As of this writing, fighting is still ongoing and Martial Law is still in effect over the whole island.
+- On 31 May, 11 soldiers were killed when they were hit by friendly fire during a military air strike. - · On 1 June, members of the Senate called for a thorough investigation of the incident. - On 3 June, it was reported that the Moro National Liberation Front (MNLF) under Nur Misuari was willing to enlist 2,000 of its fighters to fight the Maute.
+But this didn't push through. - On 4 June, a ceasefire was brokered by Moro Islamic Liberation Front (MILF) to ensure evacuation of remaining civilians.
+However, the AFP refused the ceasefire and fighting resumed. - On June 6 and 9 respectively, the patriarch and matriarch of the Maute family were arrested separately by the AFP. - On 11 June, the AFP claimed to have killed 191 members of the Maute group. - As of this writing, fighting is still ongoing and Martial Law is still in effect over the whole island.